markravinet/genotyping_pipeline_v2/README.md

 Once complete, the script will create two directories with outputs in:

-1. `align` - this contains the mapped, realigned and sorted bamfiles with their indexes for each individual you ran the script on.
+1. `align` - this contains the mapped, realigned and sorted cramfiles with their indexes for each individual you ran the script on.
-2. `stats` - this directory contains statistics from each of the bamfiles for their mapping success and depth of coverage.
+2. `stats` - this directory contains statistics from each of the cramfiles for their mapping success and depth of coverage.
 More information below.

 ## Step 1a - Downsampling bams